When deciding what to plant in August you have slightly more scope than in July, as we move towards the cooler, damper days of the fall.

 These tall, jaunty plants with their long heads of purple, pink or white bells are one of our favorite biennials.

 If sown in August, foxgloves will grow an immature rosette of leaves and put down roots before winter, then bed down and sit out the winter before resuming growth next spring.
 They will flower next summer, then set seeds (they are prolific self-seeders) and die back.

 Foxgloves are easy to grow, liking light, well-drained soil in a sunny or lightly shaded spot.
 In the wild they are usually seen in hedgerows and lightly dappled woodland.

 You can either sow them where you want them to grow or start them off in pots and modules, overwintering them in a cold frame before planting out next spring.

-If you're looking for early summer drama and color when it comes to what to plant in August, try your hand at sowing hardy annual poppies.
+If you're looking for early summer drama and color, then hardy annual poppies are one to add to your list of what to plant in August.

 They come in a range of shades, from brilliant scarlet to dusty purple.
 Some are single-petalled whilst some are frilly pom-poms, so there is a poppy out there to suit your space and needs.

 As we know from seeing them grow in the wild, poppies will thrive in even poor soil and are happy to be left to their own devices.
 However, they will do best in a sunny, free-draining spot, so if you garden on heavy clay, open up and enrich your soil by digging in some grit and lots of well-rotted compost or manure.